thearn/simple-cython-example/README.md

     Cython syntax
 - A C function to compute the sum of a numpy ndarray
 - A C function to compute and return the tessellation structure (ndarray) of the pixels of an inputted digital image (ndarray).
-This is a re-implementation of the main method used in the [STL Tools](https://github.com/thearn/stl_tools) library.
+This is a re-implementation of first half of the main method used in the [STL Tools](https://github.com/thearn/stl_tools) library.

 # Benchmarks